State pot rollouts lag amid court challenges, legislative wrangling after voters backed legalization in 2020

 Montana legalized recreational marijuana, as did New Jersey and Arizona, while Mississippi legalized it medically.

-But the rollouts of the states' new weed legalizations have been rocky, with legal challenges and legislative wrangling at times threatening to delay the programs voters supported.
+But the rollouts of the states' new legal weed frameworks have been rocky, with legal challenges and legislative wrangling at times threatening to delay the programs voters supported.

 "What it takes to actually put one of these specific programs in place takes a lot of time.
 I mean, the first half, when you're looking at getting this on the books, you get the voters, the voters pass it, obviously, and then the real work begins," said Charles Pyfrom, the chief marketing officer at CannGen Insurances Services.